-There are so many guides and sites to give you information for your Disney trip.
-I always think it’s a good idea to ask real people who spend lots of hard-earned money on vacation what they thought of experiences, accommodations, and purchases before I decide where and when to drop my Disney money.
+I always believe it’s a good idea to ask real people who spend lots of hard-earned money on vacation what they thought of experiences, accommodations, and purchases before I decide where and when to drop my Disney money.
 We asked our Cheapskate Princess Facebook fans, “What is the one thing you’ll spend money on for a Disney vacation, even if it’s pricey?”
 Here are the answers, straight from the fans, and while numbered, they are really in no particular order.

 Character meals will cost you three to four times more than a counter service burger, and it will surely take twice as long to dine, but a character meal rates as an experience more so than just a meal that may justify the extra bucks.

-Marissa Lees agrees, ”Character dining…the experience is priceless even if the food isn’t.”
+Marissa agrees, “Character dining…the experience is priceless even if the food isn’t.”

 2. Experience the Experience

 A reader once said she looked forward to vacationing at Disney because she followed words of wisdom Oprah often expressed on her television show, where she suggested people looking for happiness should “spend money on experiential purchases.”
-While a new coat or shoes may get old after a while, the enjoyment of looking back on the memories with family at Disney will last as long as your memory does.
+While a new coat or shoes may get old after a while, the enjoyment of looking back on the memories you made with friends and family at Disney will last as long as your memory does.
 Or when your memory starts to fade, you just bring out the photo album.

-Depending on the time of year, Disney Resort rooms can cost anywhere from about $100 a night for a Value Resort to $540 a night for a room at a Deluxe Resort like the Grand Floridian Resort and Spa.
-Accommodations at the Grand Floridian actually reach $2926 a night for a two bedroom club level suite during the week after Christmas. (gasp!!)
+Depending on the time of year, Disney Resort rooms can cost (at a minimum) anywhere from about $100 a night for a Value Resort to $540 a night for a room at a Deluxe Resort like the Grand Floridian Resort and Spa.
+Accommodations at the Grand Floridian actually reach $2926 a night for a two bedroom Club Level suite during the week after Christmas.
+(Gasp!!)

-While most of us Cheapskate Princesses don’t have that sort of money for vacation accommodations, you don’t have to spend that kind of money to upgrade to a nicer room.
+While most Cheapskate Princesses don’t have that sort of money for vacation accommodations, you don’t have to spend ALL that kind of money to upgrade to a nicer room.
 The price difference for an upgrade from a Value Resort like the All-Star Music Resort to a Moderate Resort like Coronado Springs is about $90 a night.
-Use this link to see resort prices at Disneyworld.com.

 4. Stay on Site

 It may not seem like out when you read everything on the Internet, but not everybody that vacations in Orlando actually stays on Disney property.
 We can’t all afford to pay those Disney prices.
-Even if you pay the extra gas money to drive in from an off-property hotel, you can still save a ton of money buy paying $40 to $50 a night for a hotel room in Kissimmee.
-By my calculations, that’s about three off-property nights for the price of one Value Resort night.
+Even if you pay the extra gas money to drive in from an off-property hotel, you can still save a ton of money buy paying $60 to $80 a night for a hotel room in Kissimmee.
+By my calculations, that’s about two off-property nights for the price of one Value Resort night.

 But should you splurge and stay “at Disney?”
-Many people think it’s worth the extra money for convenience and to stay in the heart of all the Disney experiences, even if you have to stay less night because you paid more to stay per night.
-Use this link to see resort prices at Disneyworld.com.
+Many people think it’s worth the extra money for convenience and to stay in the heart of all the Disney experiences, even if you have to stay less night because you paid more to stay on property.

-Amy Veuleman agrees on the location splurge, “I have to agree with lodging.
+Amy agrees on the location splurge, “I have to agree with lodging.
 We travel with a wheelchair, and I’m all for staying on site in a better resort.
-The kids are petitioning for grand Floridian next!”
+The kids are petitioning for Grand Floridian next!”

 5. Club Level Accommodations